 - Work inside facilities took place during Air Force daytime working hours.
 We maintained flexibility to accommodate reschedules when Air Force mission requirements prohibited or limited access.

 - One-time access to each installation required that data collection had to be complete and accurate before we left the installation.
 A daily automated quality check of collected data was instituted to allow for next day revisits to buildings, if required.

-Farnsworth Group identified numerous ECMs that would result in substantial savings, with an average simple payback on investment of 4 years for the total program.
-The following table summarizes estimated savings per base.
+Farnsworth Group identified numerous ECMs that would result in substantial savings, with an average simple payback on investment of four years for the total program.